Cost of Living Comparison Between New Zealand and United States Cost of Living Comparison Between New Zealand and United States

 A couple spends around $2,895 per month in New Zealand vs $3,857 in United States, rent included.

-New Zealand is roughly 29% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in New Zealand is roughly 29% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency